When: April 22-27, 2014

 - access to all convention activities (including keynote speakers, seminars & exhibits)

 - all meals from dinner on April 22 thru to breakfast on April 27 (except dinner on April 25)

 - Omni Hotel operates a complimentary airport shuttle

 - travel to/from Corpus Christi and associated costs

 - tipping of shuttle drivers, maid service, etc.

 The single supplement is $400.
 If you would like help finding a roommate, please indicate that on your registration form, and we will try to help find you someone to share a room with.

-Extra Nights at the Omni: If you are interested in booking extra nights at the Omni Hotel, outside of the convention dates, please contact the Omni Hotel directly to secure rates/reservations for those nights.
-Mention that you are part of the ABA group and you may be able to receive the ABA-rate (given availability/dates).
+Extra Nights at the Omni: If you are interested in booking extra nights at the Omni Hotel, outside of the convention dates, please inquire with the ABA office to secure rates/reservations.